 \subsection{Numerical verification}

-~ As representative Dirac systems, here we consider the honeycomb or $\{6,3 \}$ lattice on the Euclidean space and the $\{ 10, 3\}$ lattice on the hyperbolic space.
+~ As representative Dirac systems, here we consider the honeycomb or $\{6,3 \}$ lattice in the Euclidean space and the $\{ 10, 3\}$ lattice in the hyperbolic space.
 Fermi liquids in these two spaces are represented by the Bernal-stacked bilayer honeycomb lattice and the $\{ 16, 3 \}$ hyperbolic lattice, respectively.
-Although, there exists no bipartite Euclidean lattice that features perfect flat bands at zero-energy resulting from NN hopping, on a square or $\{ 4,4 \}$ lattice it produces a quasi flat band showing logarithmically diverging density of states as energy $|E| \to 0$ (Van Hove singularity), which here we consider a representative of the flat band system on the flat Euclidean plane.
+Although there exists no bipartite Euclidean lattice that features perfect flat bands at zero energy resulting from the NN hopping Hamiltonian, on a square or $\{ 4,4 \}$ lattice it produces a quasi-flat band showing logarithmically diverging density of states as energy $|E| \to 0$ (van Hove singularity), which we consider here a representative of the flat-band system on the flat Euclidean plane.
 On a negatively curved hyperbolic plane, the $\{ 8, 4 \}$ lattice yields a flat band at half-filling.

 A brief comment on the Bernal-stacked bilayer honeycomb lattice is due at this stage.
-It is constituted by two layers of the honeycomb lattice, stacked in such a way that the sites belonging to the $B$ sublattice on the layer 1 reside right on top of the sites belonging to the sublattice $A$ living on the layer 2.
-There exists a direct or dimer hopping ($t_\perp$) between the sites from these two sublattices on complementary layers, the amplitude of which is also set to be unity ($t_\perp=1$).
+It is constituted by two layers of the honeycomb lattice, stacked in such a way that the sites belonging to the $B$ sublattice on the layer 1 reside right beneath the sites belonging to the sublattice $A$ living on the layer 2.
+There exists a direct or dimer hopping ($t_\perp$) between the sites from these two sublattices on complementary layers; the amplitude of which is also set to be unity ($t_\perp=1$).
 Note that the eigenmodes localized on these sites are at energy $t_\perp$ or higher and at energy $-t_\perp$ or lower.
-Therefore, the modes near the zero-energy predominantly reside on the sites belonging to the sublattice $A$ on layer 1 and sublattice $B$ on layer 2.
+Therefore, the modes near the zero energy predominantly reside on the sites belonging to sublattice $A$ on layer 1 and sublattice $B$ on layer 2.
 Hence, the low-energy theory at half-filling is effectively constituted by a bipartite lattice~\cite{graphene:RMP}.
 However, the general formalism we are discussing here remains equally operative when all the sites belonging to the $A$ and $B$ sublattices, living on layer 1 and layer 2, are taken into account.
 Additional discussion on this system is relegated to Appendix~\ref{append:BBLG}.